 - Retail gift cards can be used only at a specific business or restaurant.

 - Bank gift cards can be used at any location that accepts cards from that bank network.

 - Buy directly from a business or bank.
 Avoid online auction or classified ad sites, where the cards may have been stolen or counterfeited.
 Be cautious about buying gift cards from a business in financial trouble; a company in bankruptcy may not be able to honor its cards.

 - Review the card’s terms and conditions before you buy to make sure the card’s a good value.
 For example, are there activation and/or transaction fees?
 What’s the issuer’s responsibility if the card’s lost?
 Does the card have an expiration date?

 - Gift cards issued by Virginia merchants must include disclosures outlined in §59.1-531 of the Virginia Code.
-If the card doesn’t include an expiration date and/or will diminish in value over time, it must include a telephone number or internet address where you can learn more about the card’s expiration date and diminution in value over time.
+If the card doesn’t include an expiration date or if it will diminish in value over time, it must include a telephone number or Internet address where you can get information about the card’s expiration date and diminution in value over time.